pmean/build-website/text/99/logistic.md

 The **Risk Estimate table** appears when we select the RISK option.
 This table provides information about the odds ratio and two different risk ratios. **The odds ratio is** **9.379**.
-You should always be careful about this estimate, because it is dependent on how we arrange the table.
-If we reversed the rows, for example, and placed the NG Tube group on top, the odds ratio would be inverted.
+You should always be careful about this estimate
+- because it is dependent on how we arrange the table.
+If we reversed the rows
+- for example
+- and placed the NG Tube
+group on top
+- the odds ratio would be inverted.
 We would have an odds ratio of of 0.107 (=1/**9.379**).
-If an odds ratio seems inconsistent with your previous results, be sure to compute the inverse and see if that is consistent.
+If an odds ratio seems inconsistent with your previous results
+- be sure to compute the inverse and see if that is consistent.

 Notice that SPSS provides two additional estimates. **These two